Steps for Students Filling Out the FAFSA® Form

 Instructions for Independent Students

 If you’re an independent student, you’ll first answer if you or anyone in your family received certain federal benefits.
-Then, you’ll respond to a question about your tax filing status.
+Then, you’ll respond to questions about your tax filing status.

 Next, you’ll provide information about your family size and the number of people in your family who will be in college during the school year for which you are applying for financial aid.

 You’ll be asked to enter the amount of child support received for the last complete calendar year (if any).
-You’ll also be asked to enter information about your assets, including your current total of cash, savings, and checking accounts, as well as the net worth of your investments, including real estate, businesses, and investment farms.
-Make sure you report the amount for each item requested—if your answer is zero, then enter the numeral 0.
+You’ll also be asked to enter information about your assets, including your current total of cash, savings, and checking accounts.
+Make sure you report the amount for each item requested—if your answer is zero, then enter 0.

 5